-NEO Planner V5.0 - No Go Areas - Explanations
+NEO Planner No Go Area - Explanations

 Here you define the NO GO Area of Neo Planner.